 Of course, we are not advocating for ignoring customer satisfaction.
 We do want you to recognize the opportunity to strengthen the bond with your customers by demonstrating and reminding your customers that:

-- It will be less painful for them to stay with you.
+- A. It will be less painful for them to stay with you.

 The Dunvegan Group works with B2B companies to improve customer retention using The Platinum Rule®, “Treat other people the way they want to be treated.”
 Learn more about our solution.